s-akinfiev/Learn2code/README.md

 On the back you see the handwritten text.

-> The use of global variables is strictly not recommended, because they lead
+> The use of global variables is prohibited, because they lead
 > to an increase in the number of implicit relationships, which in turn have a bad effect on
 > scalability and readability, and also lead to difficult perceptible errors.